-A. CiscoWorks QPM monitoring is used to baseline-profile traffic for top applications (for example, SAP, Oracle, PeopleSoft, Cisco Unified Communications, custom applications) and Differentiated Services (DiffServ) classes (for example, real time, business critical, best effort) and to validate QoS settings and results (for example: Is the "silver" service class for business-critical applications getting 40 percent of the link?
+A. CiscoWorks QPM monitoring is used to baseline profile traffic for top applications (for example, SAP, Oracle, PeopleSoft, Cisco Unified Communications, custom applications) and Differentiated Services (DiffServ) classes (for example, real-time, business-critical, best-effort) and to validate QoS settings and results (for example: Is the "silver" service class for business-critical applications getting 40 percent of the link?
 Are rate-limiting bandwidth applications such as Gnutella working?).
 Historical analysis monitors traffic, with a start and end time, for all policies on one or more interfaces, polling on a regular basis and storing the gathered data.
 Real-time analysis monitors traffic for all policies on one interface continuously, in real time (no data is stored).
 Information is presented in bits or packets per second and graphed as a line or bar chart.
-Analysis includes displaying traffic statistics (including NBAR filters) before and after QoS policy deployment and charting QoS action statistics.
+Analysis includes displaying traffic statistics (including network-based application recognition [NBAR] filters) before and after QoS policy deployment and charting QoS action statistics.
 Examples of QoS statistics that can be graphically reported on include:

 – Traffic matched per class prior to QoS actions

 – Traffic matched per class after QoS actions

 – Traffic matched per class discarded by QoS

 • Filters: Distribution of matching traffic by policy filter statements

 • QoS actions: Queuing, Weighted Random Early Detection (WRED), traffic shaping, and policing